o-ohst/dodue-client/README.md

-# 🏷️Dodue: a minimalistic to-do list app.
+# 🏷️Dodue: a minimalistic to-do list app

 Dodue simplifies your task management by providing a clean, minimalistic experience, just like using post-its.
 Your tasks are organised by cards, providing a clear view of all your different projects, which is especially helpful for busy students with many things to do (like me!).
 Dodue brings simplicity and clarity back to modern multitaskers, like how task management should be.